nv-legate/legate.core/README.md

 ### Installation of the Legate IPython Kernel

-Please install Legate, then run the following command from the source folder to install the IPython Kernel:
+Please install Legate, then run the following command to install the IPython
+kernel:
 ```
 <legate_install_dir>/bin/install_jupyter_kernel --json=legate_jupyter.json
 ```
-`--json=legate_jupyter.json` is optional, if not provided, the installation script will look for it in the current directory.
+If `--json=` is not provided, the installation script will look for a file named `legate_jupyter.json` in the current directory.

 If installation is successful, you will see some output like the following:
 ```
 IPython kernel: legate_kernel_nocr(Legate_SM_GPU) has been installed